Things to Do at Fort Adelaide (La Citadelle)

 Things to Do Nearby

-Modern shopping and entertainment complex with restaurants, shops, and the Blue Penny Museum, located at the base of the hill
+Modern shopping and dining complex right on the harbor with restaurants, shops, and the Blue Penny Museum.
+Easy walk from the city center.